FOR IMMEDIATE RELEASE:

 Contact: Diane Pratt-Heavner

-In March, school nutrition professionals from across the country will participate in SNA’s 46th annual Legislative Action Conference (March 4-6) at the JW Marriott in Washington, D.C.
-LAC’s “Charge to the Hill” will allow SNA members to meet with their representatives and discuss the 2018 Position Paper.
+February 24-26, school nutrition professionals from across the country will participate in LAC, held in Washington, D.C. at the Marriott Marquis.
+LAC’s “Charge to the Hill” will allow SNA members to meet with their representatives and discuss the 2019 Position Paper and how school meal programs are making a difference for students in their communities.

 About School Nutrition Association: